araujoarthur/srt_to_pdf/readme.md

 <details>
 <summary>Windows</summary>
-Install WeasyPrint dependencies as specified by the [documentation](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html#windows)
+1. Install WeasyPrint dependencies as specified by the [documentation](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html#windows)

+2. Create the Virtual Environment and install the dependencies from *requirements.txt*.

+3. Run the script.
 </details>
 </details>